How I Wrote My Manuscript in 3 Months

 Momentum is everything when it comes to writing.
 I turned my manuscript in three weeks ago, and I’ve already found myself slipping out of my daily writing practice.
 This is because I no longer have a deadline and a concrete project to work.
 Money is no longer on the line.
 So, following my own advice, I’m giving myself a deadline to come up with my new project.
 I’m going to commit to a new book idea before Christmas.
 In the two months between now and Christmas, my plan is to keep a running list of all my book ideas in my journal.
 I already have 14 ideas listed.
 I’m committing to writing about each idea each week.
 Not only will this keep me writing between now and when my book comes out next year, but it gives me a chance to test which subjects I actually enjoy writing about.
 The ideas might spin into something completely new and unexpected, and that’s exactly the point.
 In my curiosity, I’m hoping to find my third book.

-Medium on October 27, 2015.
+Author’s Note: I originally published this article in Medium on October 27, 2015.
 Photo by Yannick Pulver on Unsplash.